Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

     Amazon `EFS Standard-IA` storage class can be used to store data that is infrequently accessed but requires high availability and durability.
     With Amazon `EFS Standard-IA` storage class, data is stored redundantly *across multiple AZ*.

 #### Mount Targets

 * A mount target provides an *IP address* for an NFSv4 endpoint at which you can mount an Amazon EFS file system.
 * You mount your file system using its Domain Name Service (DNS) name, which resolves to the IP address of the EFS mount target in the same Availability Zone as your EC2 instance.
-* *You can create one mount target in each Availability Zone in an AWS Region.*
+* *^^You can create one mount target in each Availability Zone in an AWS Region^^*
 * If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets.
 Then all EC2 instances in that Availability Zone share that mount target.

 ### Amazon FSx

 * Launch fully managed 3rd party high-performance file systems on AWS
 * Fully managed service
-* `Amazon FSx for Windows File Server`: A fully managed, highly reliable, and scalable native Windows shared file system
+* ==Amazon FSx for Windows File Server==: A fully managed, highly reliable, and scalable native Windows shared file system
     * Built on Windows File Server
     * Full supports SMB protocol & Windows NTFS
-    * Integrated with Microsoft Active Director
+    * Integrated with Microsoft Active Directory
     * Can be accessed from AWS or your on-premise infrastructure
     * Supports Windows-native file system features:
         * Access Control Lists (ACLs), shadow copies, and user quotas
         * NTFS file systems that can be accessed from up to thousands of compute instances using the SMB protocol
     * **High availability**: replicates data within an Availability Zone (AZ)
     * **Multi-AZ**: file systems include an active and standby file server in separate AZs
-* `Amazon FSx for Lustre`: A fully managed, high-performance, scalable file storage for High Performance Computing (HPC)
+* ==Amazon FSx for Lustre==: A fully managed, high-performance, scalable file storage for High Performance Computing (HPC)
     * High-performance file system optimized for fast processing of workloads such as:
         * Machine learning
         * High performance computing (HPC)